Found Academy useful? A $5 donation by May 14 helps us ship more, faster. Every donor counts (QF matching).

 UniswapV2Pair is the core AMM contract.
 It inherits UniswapV2ERC20 (the LP token you just built) and adds everything that makes the constant product market maker work: reserves, the oracle, minting, burning, and swapping.

 In this section you are setting up the foundation.
-The state variables, the initialization function, a safe ERC-20 transfer helper, the reentrancy guard, and the reserve getter.
+The state variables, the initialization function, a safe ERC20 transfer helper, the reentrancy guard, and the reserve getter.
 Nothing here moves tokens or enforces invariants yet.
 That comes in the next sections.
 But every function in the pair depends on what you write here.
+Get this wrong and every subsequent section breaks.

 State Variables and Storage Packing